How To Cure Erectile Dysfunction Naturally

 I believe sunshine is underrated.
 All life on planet earth depends on the sun, either directly or indirectly.

-Research has shown that sun exposure strengthens our immune system, reduces certain cancers and helps for many ailments.
+Research has shown that sun exposure strengthens our immune system, reduces certain cancers and helps improve many ailments.
 There are probably also many benefits from sunshine we are not even aware of.

 We also need sunshine in order for our bodies to create vitamin D3.